 Host recurring meetings in Slack

 If you attend a lot of meetings each week, try hosting some of the routine ones in a Slack channel.
-Daily or weekly huddles, weekly project check-ins or quick team meetings are all good options.
-To help you kick off your meetings, set a channel reminder for a specific day and time.
+Daily or weekly standups, weekly project check-ins, or quick team meetings are all good options.
+To help you kickoff your meetings, set a channel reminder for a specific day and time.

 Record and save meeting notes